developersolutions2024/bedrock-knowledgebase-and-agents/README.md

 | Foundation model (FM) | An FM for the agent to invoke to perform orchestration   |
 |Instructions   | Natural language describing what the agent should do and how it should interact with users    |

 You should also configure at least one action group or knowledge base for the agent.
-If you prepare an agent with no action groups or knowledge bases, it will return responses based only on the FM and instructions and base prompt templates.
+If you prepare an agent with no action groups or knowledge bases, it will return responses based only on the FM and instructions and [base prompt templates](https://docs.aws.amazon.com/bedrock/latest/userguide/advanced-prompts.html).

 To learn how to create an agent, select the tab corresponding to your method of choice and follow the steps:

+**To create an agent**

+1. Sign in to the AWS Management Console using an [IAM role with Amazon Bedrock permissions](https://docs.aws.amazon.com/bedrock/latest/userguide/getting-started.html), and open the Amazon Bedrock console at https://console.aws.amazon.com/bedrock/.

+2. Select **Agents** from the left navigation pane.

+3. In the **Agents** section, choose **Create Agent**.

+4. (Optional) Change the automatically generated Name for the agent and provide an optional **Description** for it.

+5. Choose **Create**.
+Your agent is created and you will be taken to the **Agent builder** for your newly created agent, where you can configure your agent.

+6. You can continue to the following procedure to configure your agent or return to the Agent builder later.

+**To configure your agent**

+1. If you're not already in the agent builder, do the following:

+    - Sign in to the AWS Management Console using an [IAM role with Amazon Bedrock permissions](https://docs.aws.amazon.com/bedrock/latest/userguide/getting-started.html), and open the Amazon Bedrock console at https://console.aws.amazon.com/bedrock/.

+    - Select **Agents** from the left navigation pane.
+Then, choose an agent in the **Agents** section.

+    - Choose **Edit in Agent builder**.

+2. In the **Agent details** section, you can set up the following configurations:

+   - Edit the **Agent name** or **Agent description**.

+   - For the **Agent resource role**, select one of the following options:

+        - **Create and use a new service role** – Let Amazon Bedrock create the service role and set up the required permissions on your behalf.

+        - **Use an existing service role** – Use a [custom role](https://docs.aws.amazon.com/bedrock/latest/userguide/agents-permissions.html) that you set up previously.

+   - For **Select model**, select an FM for your agent to invoke during orchestration.

+     By default, models optimized for agents are shown.
+To see all models supported by Amazon Bedrock Agents, clear **Bedrock Agents optimized**.

 ## How to create an action group